noble-ai/rescript-prelude/docs/generated/Result.md

 ### Result.all2

 `let all2: (t<'a, 'err>, t<'b, 'err>) => t<('a, 'b), 'err>`

-\nGiven results with different OK types but the same error type,\nReturn an Ok result with the tuple of all three if they are all Ok\nor return the first error\n
+Given results with different OK types but the same error type,
+Return an Ok result with the tuple of all three if they are all Ok
+or return the first error

 ### Result.all3